tobiasgg/katacoda-scenarios/python-integration-test/step1.md

 If you want to install python on your own machine please visit https://www.python.org/downloads/ and follow the steps for your operating system.

 When python is installed you need to install the `testcontainers` package.
-This is done using pythons package manager pip:
+This is done using python's package manager pip:
 `pip install testcontainers`{{execute}}